petermcd/monzo-api/SETUP.md

 * Click on "Sign in with your Monzo account"
 * Click "Continue to login"
 * Enter the email address registered with Monzo
-* This will send you an email, click on "Log in to Monzo"
+* You will receive an email, click on "Log in to Monzo"
 * Open the Monzo app and approve the request
 * Click on "Clients"
 * Click "New OAUTH Client"